Loeb takes Dakar Rally stage after Sainz caught speeding

 The Spaniard is 17th overall.

+Before the penalty was announced Al Attiyah said he was happy with third.

+"Finishing third is okay," he said.
+"We have to try and be in the top 3 every day to earn as many points as we can for the championship."

-Henk Lategan was fourth in a Toyota at 4min 53sec to tighten his grip on second place but the South African fell 1hr 3min 46sec behind the leader.
+Al Attiyah gained time on his closest pursuer, Henk Lategan, who was fourth in a Toyota at 4min 53sec.
+The South African fell 1hr 3min 46sec behind the leader.

 Monday is a rest day before the competitors hit the road again on Tuesday for the final six stages.